 Under Penal Code 1170.9, this program provides veteran-specific treatment such as rehab and counseling in lieu of incarceration.
 Depending on the case, you may be able to

 - get a felony charge reduced to a misdemeanor conviction, and/or

 This program is extremely structured, but the tone is compassionate and constructive instead of punishing or adversarial.
-Each participant is supported by a “team” that includes not only the judge and probation officer but also a veteran mentor, a VA Justice Outreach specialist, a VA case manager, and mental health counselors.
-This interdisciplinary network provides a holistic type of treatment whereby the veteran hopefully improves in all areas of his/her life.
-(See California Penal Code 1170.9).
+You are supported by a “team” that includes not only the judge and probation officer but also

-Former military members accepted into Veterans Treatment Court are placed on formal probation and begin the first of four “phases:”
+If you are accepted into Veterans Treatment Court, you are placed on formal probation and begin the first of four “phases:”

 - Phase I. This is the toughest, most demanding part of this program.
-Vets get a full evaluation and assessment to help court staff customize a treatment plan and conditions of compliance.
+You get a full evaluation and assessment to help court staff customize a treatment plan and conditions of compliance.
 Phase I typically lasts four (4) months and involves weekly court meetings where staff gives the judge progress reports.
-Vets also have regular meetings with their probation officer and VA liaison and submit to random drug tests.
+You also have regular meetings with your probation officer and VA liaison and submit to random drug tests.

 - Phase II.
 This is a less strenuous form of Phase I in that there are fewer weekly meetings.
 This typically lasts for three (3) months.